 (Phonetic: MUR-seen)

-Aroma: Earthy, musky, with hints of clove and ripe fruit16.
+Aroma: Earthy, musky, with hints of clove and ripe fruit

-Therapeutic Potential: Reduces inflammation, aids sleep, and alleviates chronic pain618.
+Therapeutic Potential: Reduces inflammation, aids sleep, and alleviates chronic pain

 2. Limonene: The Mood Elevator